BrandonKi/small_profiler/README.md

 }
 ```

 To view the graph go to chrome://tracing click 'load' and select the generated json file.

+To turn off profiling define the macro `NO_PROFILE` before including the header file.